kayetter/QMSDemo-docs/docs/01-PRQ/PRQ.md

 1. **Configure Ad Hoc Subsamples**

+   - **User Story**: User shall be able to add adhoc subsamples.
-   - **User Story**: As an admin, I want to configure the entity method to allow for ad hoc subsamples so that users can add subsamples to tests.
+     As an admin, I want to configure the entity method to allow for ad hoc subsamples so that users can add subsamples to tests.
    - **Acceptance Criteria**:
      - An admin interface to enable/disable ad hoc subsamples for specific entity methods.
      - Documentation on how to configure this setting.